Chisora beats Pulev by split decision

 Derek Chisora beat Kubrat Pulev by split decision in a close heavyweight encounter at London's O2 Arena, ending a run of three consecutive defeats.

-The 38-year-old veteran - an underdog heading into the fight - went toe-to-toe with Bulgarian Pulev, 41, with both men landing throughout the contest.
+The 38-year-old - an underdog heading into the fight - went toe-to-toe with Bulgarian Pulev, 41, with both men landing throughout the contest.

 One judge scored it 116-112 to Pulev, with the other two scoring it 116-112 and 116-114 to Chisora.